 The culture and community around esports is built on the enthusiasm of its fans.
 Streaming platforms and social media have helped foster this community, driving away from the early 2000s reputation of toxic fandom surrounding video game culture.
 Fans can engage, share and participate in the global growth of esports on a broad scale daily.

-The Impact of Esports
+The Impact of Esports in 2024

 Esports has absolutely revolutionized the gaming industry and popular culture.
 It drives game development and helps captivate the attention of a global audience.
 With its exponential growth rate, esports has become nothing short of a worldwide phenomenon, blurring the lines between traditional sports and gaming.
 Even professional athletes have become synonymous with esports, such as Arizona Cardinals’ QB Kyler Murray and his public infatuation with Call of Duty.